GustavLindberg99/LnkFileInfo/README.md

 - `VolumeType targetVolumeType() const`

-  Returns the type of volume the target is on.
+  Returns the type of volume the target is on as a [`LnkFileInfo::VolumeType`](https://github.com/GustavLindberg99/QtLnkFileInfo#lnkfileinfovolumetype-enum).

 - `QString targetVolumeName() const`